umbraco/UmbracoDocs/13/umbraco-ui-builder/collections/related-collections.md

 # Related Collections

 Related collections add support for editing **many-to-many** relationships with UI Builder.
-These are foundw hen multiple entities from one collection are associated with multiple entities from a another.
+These are found when multiple entities from one collection are associated with multiple entities from a another.
 They are modelled in a database via two tables related via a junction table.

 An classic example is with `Students` and `Courses`.
 Each course has many students, and each student takes many courses.